Top of main content

 What to look for when viewing a property

-From cracks in the wall to signs of damp, there are some things to look for when you’re viewing a home to buy.
+From cracks in the wall to signs of damp, there are some things to look for when viewing a home to buy.

 Buying a home is one of the biggest purchases you’ll ever make.
 So, you want to be sure you’re getting everything you need, with no nasty surprises.
 Here’s a quick checklist to help you.